christianeib313/redhat/rhcsa/partitions-and-mounts.md

 - 128 partitions max
 ## CREATE PARTITIONS WITH `FDISK`
 ---
-`fdisk /dev/sda` to use the fdisk utility on the device use `m` to see a list of useful commands in fdisk
+- `fdisk /dev/device-to-partition` to use the fdisk utility on the device
-`n` to add a new partition
+- utilize the help function in fdisk
 # MOUNTING FILESYSTEMS
 ---
 #### Filesystem Types: